magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ## Steps for styling with attributes

-This general steps to follow when using attributes to apply CSS styling are shown here, followed by detailed instructions for each step:
+An overview of the steps is shown here, followed by the detailed instructions for each step:

 ![How to style content types using attributes](../images/how-to-style-using-attributes.svg)